ibleaman/JPPC/index.md

 We perform each spring and fall at Merkin Concert Hall and most summers at the North American Jewish Choral Festival in Stamford, Connecticut.
 We've also performed at Symphony Space, Carnegie Hall, Shea Stadium, West Point, Ground Zero, and places of worship throughout the New York metropolitan area.
 See our concerts page to find out what we're doing next and what we've done over the past decade.

-## Catch up on some recent JPPC press
+## Catch up on some recent YPC press

 [The Jewish Week](http://www.thejewishweek.com/blogs/well-versed/hitting-yiddish-high-notes)
 [Tablet Magazine](http://www.tabletmag.com/arts-and-culture/music/32368/in-tune/)